Best Flooring for Kitchens: Complete Buyer’s Guide

 How To Install Laminate Flooring

-- Test Fit: Layout the first row of laminate planks against one edge of the room to see how they will fit.
+Test Fit: Layout the first row of laminate planks against one edge of the room to see how they will fit.
 Don’t lock them in place and, once you’re happy with the look, move out of the way to lay the underlayment.
-Some types of laminate may come with this attached, but if not you’ll have to roll it out and secure the seams with tape.

-- Lay The Other Rows: User the tongue grooves to fit the adjoining rows of planks, making sure they lock in place.
+Lay the Other Rows: Use the tongue grooves to fit the adjoining rows of planks, making sure they lock in place.
 Lay the rows in a staggered fashion so that the seams do not line up adjacently.
 Fit the final row in the same fashion but you may need to cut planks to fit in place.
-Then remove any spacers, if you’ve used them and install a baseboard moulding to hide any gaps.
+Then remove any spacers and install a baseboard moulding to hide any gaps.